wwhitecyan/satellite-pose-estimation/README.md

 ![Overall architecture of proposed monocular pose estimation approach.
 Given an input image, the satellite is first detected and then the image is cropped and resized.
 A random zoom-in technique is applied during training to reduce the impact of detection instability on the keypoint-set predictor.
 The transformer-based keypoint-set predictor takes a fixed-size image as input and outputs the set of predefined keypoints.
-The pose of the satellite is then estimated using PnP with the predefined 3-D points.]()
+The pose of the satellite is then estimated using PnP with the predefined 3-D points.](assert/revist_overall.png)

 ![Overall architecture of the proposed monocular pose estimation approach.
 Given an input image, the satellite is first cropped and resized.
 The transformer-based keypoint-set predictor takes a fixed-size image as input and outputs the set of predefined keypoints and their Gaussian distributions.